luisplata/presupuesto-del-hogar/README.md

     *   The `basePath` is *not* applied in development mode due to the conditional logic in `next.config.js`, so it shouldn't be the cause of 404s at the root during `npm run dev`.
     *   Persistent issues might require restarting the development server (`Ctrl+C` and `npm run dev` again) or checking the IDE/environment configuration.
 Ensure you are accessing `http://localhost:3000` and not `http://localhost:3000/presupuesto-del-hogar/` during development.
 *   **PWA Install Prompt Not Appearing:**
-    *   Ensure you are accessing the site via HTTPS (GitHub Pages provides this).
+    *   **Access via HTTPS:** Ensure you are visiting the deployed site (e.g., on GitHub Pages) which uses HTTPS.
+The prompt usually doesn't show on local `http`.
-    *   Verify that the `manifest.json` is accessible at the correct path (e.g., `https://<user>.github.io/presupuesto-del-hogar/manifest.json`).
-    *   Check the browser's developer console (Application > Manifest tab) for errors.
+    *   **Manifest Check:** Verify that the `manifest.json` is accessible at the correct path (e.g., `https://<user>.github.io/presupuesto-del-hogar/manifest.json`).
+Check the browser's developer console (Application > Manifest tab or similar) for errors.
-    *   Make sure you have created the necessary icon files (especially `icon-192x192.png` and `icon-512x512.png`) in `public/icons/`.
-Some browsers won't prompt if icons are missing.
+    *   **Icon Files:** This is a common issue. **Confirm that you have created *actual image files* (`icon-192x192.png`, `icon-512x512.png`, `apple-touch-icon.png`) and placed them in the `public/icons/` directory.** Missing icons often prevent the install prompt.
+Replace the placeholder text files.
+    *   **Browser Cache/State:** Try clearing your browser's cache and site data for the deployed URL, or test in an incognito/private window.
+Check your browser's app settings (e.g., `edge://apps` in Edge) to see if the site is already listed or blocked.
+    *   **Wait/Reload:** Sometimes it takes a moment or a reload for the browser to recognize the PWA criteria.
-*   **PWA Icons Not Showing After Install:** Double-check that the icon files exist at the paths specified in `public/manifest.json` and `pages/_document.tsx`.
+*   **PWA Icons Not Showing After Install:** Double-check that the *actual image files* exist at the paths specified in `public/manifest.json` and `pages/_document.tsx`.
+Ensure they are valid PNGs.
 Clear the browser cache or uninstall/reinstall the PWA.